Disabled Spouse or Dependent Care Credit

 Impairment-Related Capital Expenses – Amounts paid for special equipment installed in the home or for improvements may be included as medical expenses, if their main purpose is medical care for the taxpayer, the spouse, or a dependent.
 The costs of permanent improvements that increase the property’s value may be partly included as a medical expense.
 The costs of the improvement are reduced by the increase in the property’s value.
 The difference is a medical expense.
 If the improvement does not increase the property’s value, the entire cost is included as a medical expense.
 Certain improvements made to accommodate a home to a taxpayer’s disabled condition, or to that of the spouse or dependents who live with the taxpayer, do not usually increase the home’s value, so the costs can be included in full as medical expenses.
 A few examples of full-cost medical expenses include constructing entrance or exit ramps for the home; widening entrance and exit doorways, hallways, and interior doorways; installing railings, support bars, or other modifications; and adding handrails or grab bars.

 Nursing Services – Wages and other amounts paid for nursing services can be included as medical expenses.
-Services need not be performed by a nurse as long as the services are of a kind generally performed by a nurse.
+Services need not be performed by a nurse if the services are of a kind generally performed by a nurse.
 This includes services connected with caring for the patient’s condition, such as giving medication, changing dressings, and bathing and grooming the patient.
 These services can be provided in the home or another care facility.
 Generally, only the amount spent for nursing services is a medical expense.
 If the attendant also provides personal and household services, these amounts must be divided between the time spent performing household and personal services and the time spent on nursing services.

 If you have questions about any of the disability-related tax benefits discussed in this article, or if you have questions concerning potential medical expenses not discussed above, please give this office a call.